 Projects and Assignments

-Over the course of several years, Violeta Consulting Services has been fortunate to collaborate with various partners including the Ministry of Environment and Drainage (Government of Barbados), the University of the West Indies, the United Nations System, the Inter-American Development Bank, the Caribbean Development Bank and the World Bank Group on issues of national, regional and international significance.
-These issues have a strong developmental context at their core and seek to provide solutions to Small Island Developing States - particularly those within the Caribbean archipelago as it relates to exogenous factors which impact on the standard of living, level of commerce and extent of biological diversity within small vulnerable economies.
+Over the course of several years, Violeta Consulting Services has been fortunate to collaborate with various partners including the Ministry of Environment and Drainage (Government of Barbados), the University of the West Indies, the United Nations System, the Inter-American Development Bank, the Caribbean Development Bank, the World Bank Group, DFID Caribbean and the Commonwealth Secretariat on issues of national, regional and international significance.
+These issues have a strong developmental context at their core and seek to provide solutions to Small Island Developing States - particularly those within the Caribbean archipelago as it relates to exogenous factors which impact on the standard of living, level of commerce and extent of biological diversity within Small Vulnerable Economies.

 The Green Economy Scoping Study